State Department watchdog resigns after predecessor’s ouster

 Inspectors general are independent watchdogs empowered by Congress to evaluate the performance of executive branch agencies and investigate allegations of wrongdoing by government officials.
 President Donald Trump has taken exception to the work of several of the inspectors general and removed them despite congressional objections.

-On Monday, House Democrats subpoenaed four senior Pompeo aides for interviews, saying the Trump administration was stonewalling their investigation into Linick’s firing in May.
+On Monday, congressional Democrats subpoenaed four senior Pompeo aides for interviews, saying the Trump administration was stonewalling their investigation into Linick’s firing in May.
 Akard was not among those subpoenaed.

 Linick had appeared before investigators in June and said top department officials tried to bully him and dissuade his office from conducting a review of a multibillion dollar arms sale to Saudi Arabia before he was fired.
 He also said his office was looking into allegations that Pompeo and his wife may have misused government staff to run personal errands and several other matters.